fweig/cbmroot/macro/geometry/README.md

 * APR21 - (current 2021 default geometries.
 This is the official release geometries.
 * TEST  - (Geometries shift such that the center of the magnet is the origin of the CBM exp.)

+## check_radlen.sh

+Checks for a common issue whereby the radiaiton length is miscalculated by root.

+The script calculates the radiation length from the stated atomic number, mass and density of the material and compares this to the stated radlen in the material.
+If the difference is more than a tolerance (currently 5%) then failure is declared.
+It is up to the use to assess information.
+Dummy and vacuum materials may be safely ignored.

+Sugggested command

+sh check_radlen.sh much_v20b_mcbm.geo.root

+This will check the materials rad length within a certain tolerance (5%).
+Recommended checking the transported geometry file in simulations to check whether target definition and all geometries are correct.

+sh check_radlen.sh test.geo.root

+---